cognitivesleep/cognitivesleep.github.io/README.md

 _Cognitive Sleep will automatically save these tracks for later reproduction._

 _Now, once you've gone to sleep, our app will begin to re-play those previously saved tracks in chronological order.
-These tracks should now be linked with your previously confronted issues and, as such, should allow you to go through an efficient memory reactivation process for attaining improved next-day problem solving abilities._
+These tracks should now be linked with your previously confronted issues and, as such, should allow you to go through an efficient memory reactivation process for obtaining improved next-day problem solving abilities._

 The use of Cognitive Behavioral Therapy to increase ‘problem-solving’ skills during sleep and waking hours is gaining widespread interest as research into this area is beginning to show its many potential benefits.